zyedidia/micro/runtime/help/help.md

 Press Ctrl-w to move between splits, and type `> vsplit filename` or `> hsplit filename` to open a new split.

+* Windows Users: When entering commands into Micro such as changing directories or opening files, make sure not to end the command or file name with an escape character (backslash).
+Please forward slashes in Micro to avoid unusual behavior.

 ## Accessing more help

 Micro has a built-in help system which can be accessed with the `> help` command.